 Or why not head to Mudeford Quay for a picnic or pub lunch then take the pedestrian ferry across to the Sandbank?
 Chill out on the beach, admire the exclusive beach huts and explore Hengistbury Head with its wonderful views.
 If you climb up to the top of the headland you’ll be rewarded with breath-taking panoramas of Christchurch Harbour on one side and across to the Isle of Wight on the other.
-Then it’s all aboard the Land Train for the short trip back to the jetty where Bournemouth Boating will ferry you back to Mudeford Quay, Christchurch Quay or Tuckton - a day filled with simple pleasures and fresh sea air that will have you relaxed in no time!
+Then it’s all aboard the Land Train for the short trip back to the jetty where you can catch a ferry back to Mudeford Quay, Christchurch Quay or Tuckton - a day filled with simple pleasures and fresh sea air that will have you relaxed in no time!

-So pack your beach bag (don’t forget the sun cream!) and make the most of Christchurch’s blissful seaside location.
+So pack your beach bag (don’t forget the sun screen!) and make the most of Christchurch’s blissful seaside location.

 Just keep swimming